 intonation of microtones questions his ability to actually reach the

 finer tone steps required in the ekmelic music.
 Also many conductors

 are still in doubt about the feasibility to control the intonation of

 tones which lie outside their habitually conditioned listening.

 In contrast to this, it appears that when practising microtonal compositions the performers reach the required competent listening and playing of finer tone steps in a relatively short time.
 Already when performing a romantic opus, musicians in an orchestra intonate over 30 tones instead of the twelve tempered tones within an octave.
 It is merely a small step from this differentiation to finer subdivisions of the octave in microtonal tone systems.

 Data and notations of all degrees in the 72-tone equal-temperament system (72-EDO, Ekmelic System).
-It shows the twelfth tone degree in the octave (0-71), the alteration (tone fraction), the partial tone, the approximate proportion, and the note name designed for Ekmelily and the Ekmelic Player.
+It shows the twelfth tone degree in the octave (0-71), the alteration (tone fraction), the partial tone, the approximate proportion, and the note name (used in Ekmelily and ekmelib).